Crisvirus/acarsinterface/README.md

     * Text Message: The default card
     * Arinc 622 card: Shows the data in a JSON format
     * Route Card: Contains route infromation, usualy a list of waypoints separated by '.'
+    * Takeoff clearance: A message that says to the pilot that they were cleared for takoff.
+It specifies the destination, takoff runway, and the navpoint that they have to follow.
+If the airport that sent the message is "Schiphol", I also added a link to the departure chart for the specified runway
+    * Clearance Message: A message confirming that the pilots recieved the takeoff clearance

 ![Acarsinterface plane info][plane_info]